timbitss/reflow-oven-controller/README.md

 1. Power the Nucleo board using a USB connected to a PC or laptop.
 2. Place the 'hot' end of the thermocouple centered inside the oven.
+3. Turn the oven temperature knob to its maximum **bake** temperature.
-3. Run the real-time plotting script, [`plot_temp.py`] (plot_temp.py), and let the reflow process complete.
+4. Run the real-time plotting script, [`plot_temp.py`] (plot_temp.py), and let the reflow process complete.
-4. Tune one or more PID parameters based on the system's response using the `reflow set` CLI command (see [Reflow Commands](#reflow-commands)).
+5. Tune one or more PID parameters based on the system's response using the `reflow set` CLI command (see [Reflow Commands](#reflow-commands)).
-5. Repeat steps 3 and 4 until a reasonable reflow thermal profile is achieved.
+6. Repeat steps 3 and 4 until a reasonable reflow thermal profile is achieved.

 Once the PID tuning process is complete, the oven is ready for reflow applications.
 It is important to **keep a record of the final PID settings**, as they must be manually inputted again if the Nucleo board resets or powers off.